JackWink/Pandora-Account-Takeover-Tool/README.md

+# Fixed by Pandora!

+Pandora now requires you to enter your current password to change your password.

 # PATT: Pandora Account Takeover Tool

 Pandora doesn't require you to use the old password to set a new one.
 It also loads most resources over HTTP.
 A simple MITM attack will let us take over accounts on our network.